Relief and Recovery Centres

 Register Find Reunite (RFR)

-When you go to an Emergency Relief Centre you can register you and your family’s details on the Register Find Reunite (RFR).
-Registration with the RFR enables families and close friends to find out basic information about your safety and whereabouts if they cannot contact you directly.
-For more information on Register Find Reunite visit the Red Cross website.
+Should you go to an Emergency Relief Centre or if you relocate to another location, you should take the time to register you and your family’s details on Australian Red Cross' Register Find Reunite (RFR).
+By registering on RFR your family and close friends will be able to find out basic information about your safety and whereabouts if they cannot contact you directly.